-COMP Title: Creep Closure COMP Units: Closure Rate (s -1) Related Monito ring Data Monitoring Program Monitoring Parameter ID Characteristics (e.g., number, observation) Compliance Baseline Valu Geotechnical Closure InstrumentationMulti-mechanism deformationlocated throughout the underground.creep model developed byMunson and Dawson COMP Assessm ent Process - Rep orting Period July 2009 through June 2010 dimensions and a magnitude, initia convert to creep rat te technical review nance and Compl a v T . e Element Title Parameter Type & ID or Model Description Derivation Procedure Compliance Baseline Impact of Change Repository Fluid Flow Creep Closure Porosity Surface, waste compaction, characteristics, waste properties, evolution of underground setting SANTOS, porosity surface calculations Provides validation of the creep closure model.
-Monitoring Dat a Trigger Values Monitoring Parameter ID Trigger Value Basis Creep Closure Greater than one order of magnitude increase in closure rate.
-The closure rate increase rock. signals potential de-coupling of with specific elements and regions annotated for reference.
-Information used for all geotechnical COMPs is derived from the GAR which has a reporting period ending June 30, 2010.
-For this reporting period, Panels 1 through 6 had been fully excavated and Panel 7 was partially mined.
-Figure 2.1 shows all areas mined as of June 30, 2010.
-At that time, waste was being emplaced in Panel 5 while Panels 1 through 4 waste disposal operations had ceased and the entry drifts had been sealed to prevent access (please note that the reporting period for geotechnical information is through June 2010 such that the reported mining and emplacement activities depicted in Figure 2.1 from the GAR are not as current as the waste activity COMP information, which is through June 30, 2011).
+COMP Title: itle: Creep Closure COMP Units: Closure Rate (s -1) Related Monitor ring Data Monitoring Program Monitoring Parameter ID Characteristics Compliance Baseline Value (e.g., number, observation) Geotechnical Closure Instrumentation Multi-mechanism deformation located throughout the underground.
+Munson and Dawson orting Period July 2010 Evaluate GAR for centerline closure rates, compare to previous year's rate.
+Account for drift dimensions and convert to creep rate.
+If closure rate increases by greater than one order of magnitude, initiate technical review.
+Related Performance and Compliance Elements Element Title Parameter Type & ID or Model Description Derivation Procedure Compliance Baseline Impact of Change Repository Fluid Flow Creep Closure validation of the creep closure Monitoring Data a Trigger Values Monitoring Parameter ID Trigger Value Basis Creep Closure Greater than one order of magnitude increase in closure rate.
+The closure rate increase signals potential de-coupling of rock.

+with specific elements and regions annotated for reference.
+Information used for all geotechnical COMPs is derived from the GAR which has a reporting period ending June 30, 2011.
+For this reporting period, Panels 1 through 6 had been fully excavated and Panel 7 was ongoing.
+Figure 2.1 shows all areas mined as of June 30, 2011.
+At that time, CH waste was being emplaced in Panel 5, Room 1 while RH was being emplaced in Panel 6, Room 7.
+Panels 1 through waste disposal operations had ceased and the entry drifts had been sealed to prevent access (please note that the reporting period for geotechnical information is through June 2011 such that the reported mining and emplacement activities depicted in Figure 2.1 from the GAR are not as current as the waste activity COMP information, which is through June 30, 2012).

 Figure 2.1.
-Configuration of the WIPP Underground for Geotechnical COMPs (after DOE 2011b; Reporting Period July 2008 through June 2010).
+Configuration of the WIPP Underground for Geotechnical COMPs (after DOE 2012b; Reporting Period July 2010 through June 2011).